Virtakuono/thuwalguide/README.md

 This short guide is a tribute to the pearl of the Hejazi and the restaurants therein.
-All names are reported verbatim as they are written on the street signs.
+All names are reported verbatim as they are written on the street with the exception of the places that have only arabic signs, in which case an arabic-sounding pseudonym that best describes the ambience of the restaurant in question has been assigned.

 ##The Turkey resteurant.